GLOBAL MARKETS-Stocks hit record highs on Bernanke, yen drops

 By Ryan Vlastelica

-NEW YORK, July 18 Stock markets worldwide extended their rally on Thursday, with major U.S. indexes hitting all-time highs as the Federal Reserve again reassured investors that it was flexible on the timing for ending its stimulus program.
+NEW YORK, July 18 Stock markets worldwide extended their rally on Thursday as investors felt assured the Federal Reserve would unwind its accommodative stimulus measures with care.

-Fed Chairman Ben Bernanke testified before Congress for a second day on Thursday and reiterated that the Fed would only start phasing out its stimulus once it is sure the economy is strong enough to stand on its own.
+Fed Chairman Ben Bernanke testified before Congress for a second day on Thursday, this time to the U.S. Senate Banking Committee.
+On Wednesday, he had reiterated that the Fed would only start phasing out its stimulus once it is sure the economy is strong enough to stand on its own feet.

-His comments lured investors to equities, pushing major indexes to all-time closing highs and gave the S&P 500 its tenth positive session out of the past 11.
+The comments lured investors to equities, pushed major bourses to fresh highs and put the benchmark S&P 500 index on track for its tenth positive session out of the past 11.
 The euro fell and the dollar rose against a basket of currencies.

 "Bernanke has made equities the only place for most people to go, and the rally has been entirely on him," said Mark Grant, managing director at Southwest Securities in Fort Lauderdale.